 Is there a free plan?

 Shopify has a 3-day free trial available for those that want to test out the platform before subscribing.
-It also only charges £1 for the first month when you sign up to the Shopify Basic plan.
+You can also get three months for just £1 per month.

 See the full picture of Shopify’s costs and hidden fees in our guide to Shopify pricing.